[Looking for Charlie's main web site?]

 See below for more discussion on these, but briefly...

 Note first that you can use ctrl+alt+break to toggle a Remote Desktop between full-screen and windowed mode.
+(If that or these don't seem to work, read the paragraph after the list.)
 That helps make these shortcuts all the more valuable, once you are viewing the "windowed" remote desktop, where you can use:

 • alt+pageUp: to switch application windows on the remote (equivalent of alt+tab)